Table of Contents Show

 What operating system is best for architecture software?

 Most architectural software is designed for Windows, making it the preferred OS for compatibility and performance reasons.
 However, macOS is also a viable option for architects using software available on both platforms.
-Consider the software you’ll be using before deciding on the OS.
+Consider the software you will be using before deciding on the OS, since Revit still runs only natively on Windows.

 How future-proof should my laptop be?